1 Timothy 1 – Fighting for the Faith

 i.
 Apparently, God had spoken to Timothy through others through the gift of prophecy and the words were an encouragement for Timothy to stay strong in the difficulty right in front of him.
 It may have been a description of Timothy’s future ministry; it may have been a warning against being timid in his work for God.
 Whatever it was, God wanted Timothy to draw strength from it in his present difficulty.

 ii.
 So, the prophecies Timothy had received before might have been predictive of his future ministry, or may have not been.
 He who prophesies speaks edification and exhortation and comfort to men (1 Corinthians 14:3).
-It may or may not be presented in predictive terms.
+It may or may not be presented as an announcement of the future.

 iii.
-We shouldn’t think it strange that God would speak to us through others in a prophetic manner; but should take care to test all prophesy (1 Corinthians 14:29) according to both the Word of God and the witness of the Holy Spirit in others.
+We shouldn’t think it strange that God would speak to us through others in a prophetic manner; but we must take care to test all prophesy (1 Corinthians 14:29) according to both the Word of God and the witness of the Holy Spirit in others.

 iv.
 We must also be on guard against the extravagant prophecy; the one that declares that this person or that is going to have “the most powerful ministry the world has seen” or such.
 These prophecies are extremely manipulative, because they are awkward to speak against.

 v.
-Today, in some circles, it isn’t unusual to hear someone being declared as greater than Paul, Peter, Moses, or Elijah; declarations like “You will be a prophet like unto Daniel and receive an anointing ten times greater than any of your associates” are obviously extravagant, manipulative (because few will speak against it), and not of God.
+Today, in some circles, it isn’t unusual to hear someone being declared as greater than Paul, Peter, Moses, or Elijah; declarations like “You will be a prophet like unto Daniel and receive an anointing ten times greater than any of your associates” are obviously extravagant and manipulative (because few will speak against it).
+These are rarely from God.

 iii.
-Tom Stipe, in the foreword to Counterfeit Revival, speaks powerfully about this phenomenon, having been a leader in it before seeing how wrong it is:
+Tom Stipe, in the foreword to Counterfeit Revival, wrote powerfully about this phenomenon, having been a leader in such circles before seeing the wrong in it all: